 Property that is in a development financing district, established pursuant to G.S.
-160A-515.1 or pursuant to G.S.
+160A-515.1 or G.S.
+158-7.3, and that is subject to an agreement entered into pursuant to G.S.
 159-108, is designated a special class of property under Article V, Sec.
 2(2) of the North Carolina Constitution and shall be assessed for taxation in accordance with this section.
 The property shall be assessed at the greater of its true value or the minimum value established in the agreement."

-Sec.
-20. Li iberal Construction.
-This act, being necessary for th e prosperity and welfare of the Sta ate and its inhabitants s, shall be libera ally construed to effect these purposes.

 - Sec.
-21. Severability.
+21. Liberal Construction.
+This act, being necessary for the prosperity and welfare of the State and its inhabitants, shall be liberally construed to effect these purposes. - Sec.
+22. Severability.
 If any clause or other portion of this act is held invalid, that decision shall not affect the validity of the remaining portions of this act, which are severable. - Sec.
-22. This act becomes effective upon the certification by the State Board of Elections that an amendment to the North Carolina Constitution authorizing the enactment of general laws dealing with the transactions of the type contemplated by this act has been approved by the people of the State.
+23. This act becomes effective upon the certification by the State Board of Elections that an amendment to the North Carolina Constitution authorizing the enactment of general laws dealing with the transactions of the type contemplated by this act has been approved by the people of the State.